ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

         a: 1

 * Setting any_errors_fatal on a task is no longer supported.
 This should be set at the play level only.
-* Bare variables in the `environment` dictionary (for plays/tasks/etc.) are no longer supported.
+* Bare variables in the `environment` dictionary (for plays/tasks and so on) are no longer supported.
 Variables specified there should use the full variable syntax: '{{foo}}'.
 * Tags (or any directive) should no longer be specified with other parameters in a task include.
 Instead, they should be specified as an option on the task.
   For example::